stared/jekyll-blog-pre-2022/_posts/2017/2017-11-15-after-pydata-warsaw-2017.markdown

 ![](/imgs/2017-11-15-after-pydatwa-warsaw-2017/tshirts_pdwc17.png)

 My girlfriend wrote [Death to the Conference T-Shirt](https://medium.com/@SexCoachSarah/death-to-the-conference-t-shirt-2438b24589d0).
 Yet, she liked this one.
-They key point is however to take one of matching size (rule of the thumb is:  if you are thinking about taking a T-shirt aim for a lower size).
-Plus, in this case they nice and clean, with a beautiful conference logo by Magdalena Grodzińska.
+The top tip is to select a t-shirt in the correct size for you, and when in doubt, aim for a smaller size.
+Plus, in this case they were nice and clean, with a beautiful conference logo designed by Magdalena Grodzińska.

 ## Thanks

 I really liked the conference.
-Yeah, I know - you may say that as an co-organizer.
-(Though, all heavy work isn't by me.
-I had a pleasant task of inviting the speakers.)
+Yeah, I know - I'm biased as an co-organizer.
+(Though, all heavy work wasn't done by me.
+I had the pleasant task of inviting the speakers.)

-The biggest thanks come to all speakers - it is them who make a conference great and inspiring experience.
+The biggest thanks is for all speakers - it is them who make a conference a great and inspiring experience.
 We had wonderful **keynote speakers**:

 * [Jarek Kuśmierek](https://www.linkedin.com/in/jaros%C5%82aw-ku%C5%9Bmierek-73322598/) (Senior Engineering Manager at Google Poland)
 * [Radim Řehůřek](https://twitter.com/radimrehurek) (creator of [Gensim - topic modelling for humans](https://radimrehurek.com/gensim/))